 Is High Margin Debt a Market Indicator?

-Some traders view margin debt as one measure of investor confidence in the markets.
-So, high margin debt can be an indicator that the market is near the top, but this is not always the case.
 It can be helpful for investors to look at whether total margin debt has been increasing year over year, rather than focusing on current margin debt levels.
-The Financial Industry Regulatory Authority (FINRA) publishes total margin debt levels.
+FINRA publishes total margin debt levels each month.

-However, there have also been circumstances in which large increases in total margin debt did not indicate the peak of the market.
-So jumps in margin debt do not always indicate a coming market drop, while they may be an indication to keep an eye out for additional signs of market shifts.
+Jumps in margin debt do not always indicate a coming market drop, but they may be an indication to keep an eye out for additional signs of market shifts.

 The Takeaway